Eito (musician)

 Eito Takahashi (高橋 瑛人), who is simply known as Eito, is a Japanese singer and songwriter.
 He rose to prominence when his debut single "Kōsui" became a viral hit on the social media app TikTok in early 2020 before climbing the Billboard Japan Hot 100 to number one and charting on the Billboard Global Excl.
 U.S. by September of the same year.

 "Kōsui" stayed on the top ten on the Billboard Japan Hot 100 for 27 consecutive weeks and has streamed over 200 million plays.
 Following the success of "Kōsui", Eito got a recording contract with A.S.A.B and management contract with Setsuna International.
 In 2020, "Kōsui" earned Eito the 2020 MTV Video Music Awards Japan for MTV Breakthrough Song and the 62nd Japan Record Awards for Excellent Work.
 In January 2021, Eito released his debut album, titled, Sukkarakan, which spawned three further singles, "Hip Hop wa Utaenai", "Right Now", and "Happiness".

 In December 2020, Eito released a Cody Chesnutt cover, "Ai ni Michita Sekai (Parting Ways)", for the Japanese version of the 2020 film Soul.
 He also made a cameo appearance in the film as a street singer with a guitar.
 In February 2021, it was announced that Eito would perform a theme song for the Japanese version of the 2021 film Tom & Jerry, "Piece of Cake".

 Early life

 Eito was born in Asahi-ku, Yokohama, Kanagawa.
 He has two older brothers.
 His parents got divorced when he was a second year student.

 Career

 2016–2019: Career beginnings

 In 2016, Eito attended the music school Mesar Haus in Meguro, Tokyo, where he met his musical mentor and singer-and-songwriter, Rung Hyang.
-Although he quitted the school, the singer continued to make new musical materials, and eventually self-released his debut single, "Kōsui" in April 2019.
+Although he quit the school, the singer continued to make new musical materials, and eventually self-released his debut single, "Kōsui" in April 2019.